How to Choose the Right Dual Sport Motorcycle Tires?

 Durability

-I spontaneously gave it a try.
-It was great to have a 70/30 profile as set up and I enjoyed the smooth ride over Highway 1.
-I was absolutely satisfied with the performance of the “budget tires” – both on-road and (light) off-road while hitting gravel roads later on in Alaska.
-The Shinko 705 tire might not look as cool as the Heidenau and has definitely less durability (rear tire only lasted 6’000 – 7’000 km) but the price/performance ratio is unbeatable
+I decided to give the Shinko 705s a shot spontaneously.
+It felt good to have a 70/30 profile setup, and I enjoyed a smooth ride along Highway 1.
+I found myself completely satisfied with the performance of these “budget tires” – they handled both on-road and light off-road conditions admirably, even as I tackled gravel roads in Alaska later on.
+While the Shinko 705 may not have the same aesthetic appeal as the Heidenau and does have less durability (the rear tire lasted only 6,000 – 7,000 km), its price-to-performance ratio is unbeatable.

 Conclusion

-The choice of the right dual sport motorcycle tire depends on a lot of different factors.
-For the purpose of a long distance motorcycle trip like overlanding the Americas I would recommend the Shinko 705 and Heidenau K60 tires.
-Both are having the ideal characteristics to overcome the challenges of different kind of terrains – they are the “allrounders” for long distance motorcycle trips.
+Choosing the right dual sport motorcycle tire depends on numerous factors.
+For long-distance motorcycle trips like overlanding the Americas, I highly recommend considering the Shinko 705 and Heidenau K60 tires.
+Both offer ideal characteristics to handle various terrains, making them excellent all-rounders for extended journeys.

 Download EBook Zenmotero Motorcycle Overland Guide South America